-How to Decide Which Temples to Visit
+Deciding Which Temples to Visit in Bali

 There are more than 20,000 temples, or puras on this tiny island.
 This really gives an indication of how important the Balinese worship of the Gods is to the people.
 Tmples vary from small shrines by family homes, to huge complees that dominate the landscape.